akinyeleakindoyin/bankist-project/README.md

 # bankist-project
 [Bankist](https://bankistproject-akinyele.netlify.app/)
-Bankist is a minimalist banking app for accounts holder with Bankist.
+ is a minimalist banking app for accounts holder with Bankist.
 The Web App is the client dashboard where they are able to make transactions within their accounts.
 🛠: HTML5, CSS, JavaScript

 ## How it works